MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 > [!div class="mx-imgBorder"]
 > ![](media/segmentation-group1-2.png "Mulitple groups")

-- Group 1 uses Order as the starting entity to define filter criteria to find customers who placed an order for more $500 in the last 90 days.
+- Group 1 uses *Order* as the starting entity in order to find customers who placed an order for more $500 in the last 90 days.
-- Group 2 uses Case as the starting entity to define filter criteria to find customers who have an escalated case in last 30 days.
+- Group 2 uses *Case* as the starting entity in order to find customers who have an escalated case in the last 30 days.

 <!--
 > [!div class="mx-imgBorder"]